AlbiDota/spring_boot_rest_api/README.md

 1. Start your Spring Boot application
 2. Go to `http://localhost:8080/swagger-ui.html` in your browser
-3. **SCRAPPED Sign in with 'user' and 'password' (these can be changed in your SecurityConfig however you like)
+3. Sign in with your google account
 4. Explore and test the available endpoints:
     - Expand the "Exercise Controller" section to see all endpoints related to it
     - Click on an endpoint (e.g., GET `/api/exercise/get/{name}`)